-The CCBS, on top of VCS, evaluates land management projects from the early stages of development through implementation and fosters the integration of best-practice and multiple-benefit approaches into project design and implementation.
+The CCBS, on top of VCS, evaluates land management projects from the early stages of development through implementation and fosters the integration of best-practice and multiplebenefit approaches into project design and implementation.
 The CCBS can also be applied to projects that reduce GHG emissions from deforestation and forest degradation or projects that remove carbon dioxide by sequestering carbon or other land management.

-On a monthly basis, the amount of energy consumed in PMI's direct operations (scope 1+2), by type of energy source4 are reported in PMI's central environmental management system.
+On a monthly basis, the amount of energy consumed in PMI's direct operations (scope 1+2), by type of energy source5 is reported in PMI's central environmental management system.
 Input data include:

-- Manufacturing sites: the amount of energy consumed by type of energy source based on invoiced amounts or consumption reports from suppliers - PMI's fleet: the kilometers travelled, and respective fuel consumed, by the vehicles in our fleet are recorded in PMI's central environmental management system - Warehouses, offices and others: data on the amount of energy consumed are collected on a quarterly basis based on purchased quantities derived from consumption reports or invoiced amounts
+- Manufacturing sites: the amount of energy consumed by type of energy source based on invoiced amounts or consumption reports from suppliers - PMI's fleet: the kilometers travelled, and respective fuel consumed, by the vehicles in our fleet - Warehouses, offices, and others: data on the amount of energy consumed collected on a quarterly basis, based on purchased quantities derived from consumption reports or invoiced amounts